51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 or populating the loadout in the mission editor can accelerate this timeline a little if the mission needs more rapid availability.

+## Communications in a Contested Environment

+When using PvP elements in a mission, the mission designer is responsible for setting the ground rules for denial or monitoring of communications by enemy forces.
+DCS can support communications tactics such as,

+- Denial of communications by "jamming" enemy communications (e.g., by broadcasting noise over a known enemy frequency).
+- Monitoring of enemy communications by monitoring a known enemy frequncy for information.
+- Disruption of enemy communications by passing bad information on a known enemy frequency.

+DCS also supports mitigations to these tactics such as encrypted communications, multiple frequencies, etc. Typically, 51st VFW servers are set up to allow all of these tactics.

+- _Encryption_ - Many airframes support encrypted communications to secure communications.
+  Keys for encrypted communications are assumed to be secret (though DCS only models fixed keys that are effectively not secret) which implies that encryption will prevent denial, disruption, or monitoring of an encrypted frequency even if it is known to the enemy.
+- _Brevity_ - To obfuscate information, a coalition may elect to use brevity to communicate key events.
+This may make it more difficult for an enemy to gain information by monitoring a knonwn frequency or disrupt by providing false information on a frequency.
+- _Backups_ - A coalition may define a set of frequencies for a particular purpose (e.g., tactical common, inter-flight) that it will switch between under known circumstances (e.g., if communications are compromised, every N minutes).

+As DCS AI does not perform any of these tactics, these considerations primarily apply to missions that include a PvP element where red, for example, could potentially employ these techniques to gain an advantage over blue if they know or figure out a blue frequency.
+The mission designer should be clear on what is allowed and rely on the honor system for players to stay within the rules.

+> This document does not include information on how to employ these technicques and
+> mitigations.
+See the manuals for specific airframes for information on how to set up
+> encryption on the airframe's radios, for example.

+There are basically three sets of rules a PvP mission can adopt,

+- _Uncontested Comms_ - Players are prohibited from denying, disrupting, or monitoring
+  enemy communications.
+- _Contested Comms, No Disruption_ - Players may monitor known enemy frequencies that are in the clear (i.e., not encrypted) but are prohibited from disrupting or jamming those frequencies.
+- _Contest Comms_ - Players are free to use tactics that monitor, deny, or disrupt enemy communications on frequencies that are in the clear.

+The specific boundaries must be communicated to the players during perparation, planning, and briefing so coalitions can develop communications plans to deal with the potential threats that are within the boundary of the mission.

+Note that there is tension between the goals of these SOPs (reducing the effort necessary to set up a mission, providing consistency for pilots from mission to mission) and secure communications.
+Fully embracing secure communications would imply that _all_+ frequencies are changed _every_ mission and there is no "SOP" for tactical common, a tanker, JTAC, etc. We expect the mission designer to balance this appropriately.
+Scrambling comms every mission adds a lot of work (mission setup, comms card reuse, etc.) without providing much value in PvE missions, for example.

 # Mission Setup SOPs

 This section covers a number of standard operating procedures (SOPs) mission designers should